‘Why does freedom have to come with layers?’ Black, queer residents speak out about identity in Seattle

 - Occupation: dance artist

-Before the photographer could issue any directions, Dani Tirrell pointed a toe, jutted a hip, and framed her face with her arms
+Before the photographer could issue any directions, Dani Tirrell pointed a toe, jutted a hip, and framed her face with her arms.

 Tirrell’s choreography is a force of raw emotion and bold honesty.
 Offstage, Tirrell is much the same, but gentler, somewhat more protected.